cinemascience/pycinema/examples/README.md

 ![JupyterLab Interface](predictedImages/demoMLImageGenerator.png)

-We can compare the Predicted Image to the Original Reference Image for comparison.
+We can compare the Predicted Image to the Original Reference Image:

 ![Predicted Image](predictedImages/comparison_15_0.png)